magentabusiness/magentabusiness.github.io/_includes/docs/edge/user-guide/config/edge-cluster-setup.md

 TB_EDGE_NODE_DOCKER_NAME=tb-edge-node
 TB_EDGE_VERSION=latest
 {%- endif -%}
-# Database used by ThingsBoard, can be either postgres (PostgreSQL) or hybrid (PostgreSQL for entities database and Cassandra for timeseries database).
+# Database used by IoT Hub, can be either postgres (PostgreSQL) or hybrid (PostgreSQL for entities database and Cassandra for timeseries database).
 # According to the database type corresponding docker service will be deployed (see docker-compose.postgres.yml, docker-compose.hybrid.yml for details).

 DATABASE=postgres